jade-bejide/jade-bejide/README.md

 - 🔭 I’m currently working on a movie recommendation algorithm for my A Level NEA project.
 - 🌱 I’m currently learning json and HTTP methods
-- 👯 I’m looking to collaborate on entry-level NLP project
+- 👯 I’m looking to collaborate on entry-level NLP projects
 - 📫 How to reach me: ...
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I can converse in three languages!
 (English, Yoruba and Spanish)